Click the links below to download the construction drawings and material list for the 2009 shed. And read on for how to build a shed.

 Composite trim saves you money and time right away.
 It’s less expensive than solid wood (you’ll save up to $160), it doesn’t have knots or other defects to work around, and it comes preprimed and ready for paint.
 And it’ll save you time and money in the long run since it holds paint better and longer than even the best-quality exterior wood.

 Arch-top windows and a custom door give this shed a high-quality look that belies its low cost and simple construction.
 The panelized construction technique means you could build the parts in your garage on a rainy weekend and then haul them to the site for assembly.
 Modest finishes like OSB siding and composite trim and fiberglass shingles help keep the materials cost low.
-And you'll save hundreds of dollars by providing your own labor to build the door and windows.
+And you’ll save hundreds of dollars by providing your own labor to build the door and windows for some cheap outdoor storage.
 The modular construction and wood platform foundation mean you can construct this shed almost anywhere, even on remote or sloping sites.
-In this article, we'll show you the basics of how to build the shed and install the windows and doors.
+In this article, we’ll show you the basics of how to build the shed and install the windows and doors.

 We found all the materials to build this shed at our local home center.
 Most of the construction is straightforward and requires only standard carpentry tools and a circular saw.
-To build the windows and door, you'll also need a table saw, power miter saw and router.
+For how to build the shed windows and door, you’ll also need a table saw, power miter saw and router.
 We used a Kreg pocket hole jig and pocket hole screws to assemble the door and windows.
 With a helper or two, you could have the platform and shell built in two or three days.
 Then expect to spend four or five more days completing the siding, trim, doors, windows and roofing.

 A few weeks before you start, check with your local building department to see whether a permit is required and to find out how close to the lot lines you can build.
 Then call 811 for instructions on how to locate buried utility lines.
 The first step is to set a pair of treated 6x6s on gravel beds as a foundation for the shed platform.